What is Cauda Equina?

 Eddie Jones, a cauda equina specialist solicitor at JMW, explains cauda equina syndrome.

-Cauda equina is a serious spinal injury that can devastate lives due to the distressing long-term problems it causes, including incontinence, lingering pain, impaired mobility and sexual dysfunction.
+Cauda equina is a type of serious spinal injury that can devastate lives due to the distressing long-term problems it causes, including incontinence, lingering pain, impaired mobility and sexual dysfunction.
 When it first strikes, urgent surgery is required to stop its effects from becoming permanent.

-- Infection (particularly abscess)
+- Infection (particularly abscesses)

 - Damage during surgery

 For more information about CES, such as what it is, the symptoms to look out for, who it affects and where to go for help, check out our cauda equina infographic and click on the image below.